Wintellect/MSLearn/Introduction to Git/includes/08-branching-and-merging.md

 Branches are given names such as "add-authentication" and "fix-css-bug," and branches can have branches of their own.
 The ultimate goal is to let developers do what they need to do without stepping on each other, and to wind up with a "master" branch representing the best efforts of everyone involved.

-## Create a branch
+## Create branches

-Alice wants to add some CSS to style the cat pictures, so she creates a _topic branch_ (sometimes called a _feature branch_) and calls it `add-style`:
+Alice wants to add some CSS to style the cat pictures, so she creates a _topic branch_ (sometimes called a _feature branch_), calls it "add-style."
+Meanwhile, Bob creates a branch of his own named "add-cat."
+Here's how they create their branches.

+1.

 ```
 $ cd ~/sandbox/Alice/Cats